ACWI-SOGW/well_registry_management/README.md

 Database (app)

     The following should be set to initial values for a new database configuration.
-    Once the database initial migration scripts are run then they need to be set to expected values.
-While these can be arbitrarily configurable for local database development, some example values are mentioned.
+    When setting up the database to run the initial migration scripts the values are flexible.
+They are arbitrarily configurable for local database development.
+    However, once the database has been configured they are not aribitrary and must be the values used to configure that database.
+For example, if the applicaton database is new the it could called 'well_registry' or 'ngwmn_registry' but once the scripts have run to create that database the values must remain unchanged.
+    Conintuing the example, if 'well_registry' is used for the database name then it must remain 'well_regisry' in order for the applicaiton to use it.
+The point is that these values are used for configuration and runtime.
+    Some addition example values are given below.

     The application database ensures that application data is not stored in the postgres system database.
 It also enables multiple application to share a database instance.